stjude-rust-labs/sprocket.bio/configuration/cache.md

 A call cache entry is looked up with the following:

-* The path to the document containing the task.
+* The URI to the document containing the task.
 * The name of the task.
 * The evaluated _values_ of the task's `input` section.